kumsomi/js-concepts/README.md

         - space only string-> 0
         - '2'-> 2
         - '2px' -> NaN
+     - Unary + : Will convert the non-numeric type to number

     - undefined -> NaN
     - null -> 0